sandvikviktor/test_viktor_sandvik/README.md

 Runs the app in the Android emulator.

-## Documentation
+## Development information

 The final time to complete this project was 11 hours.
-The main reason why I needed this time was because I had to learn more about the components included in React Native, and how to use them.
+The main reason why this amount of time was needed is because I usually work with React for web development, so I had to learn more about the components included in React Native while working.

-If I had more time, I would have kept working on the details screen to show more information about each season and episodes.
+If I had more time, I would have kept working on the details screen to show more information about each season and episode.
 I also would have added a proper drawer menu and a better design in general for the home screen.

 I decided to not use any global state management because I didn't need it for this size of project.
-But as the project grew with more screens and data, it would be more necessary.
+But in the future if project grew with more screens and data, it would have been more necessary.